JHG777000/Vortex/README.md

 RKLib is currently composed of the following libraries:

 —RKMem—

-RKMem, provides some nice macros and a function to make dealing with memory a little easier in C.
+Provides some nice macros and a function to make dealing with memory a little easier in C, as well as:

 A C List implementation.